Buying Guides By Mason Clark March 31, 2026 8 min read

 Bridgestone Potenza Sport tire slide with wheel and tire close-up

-Best for: a well-rounded daily performance tire that stays composed in mixed conditions.
+Best for: a well-rounded summer performance tire that stays composed during daily driving.

-• Smoother, quieter ride than many max-performance competitors.
+• More refined ride behavior than many harsh max-performance options.

-• Predictable sliding behavior that helps you maintain control.
+• Predictable feedback that helps the car feel easier to control.

-Trade-offs: It may not feel quite as “immediate” in turn-in speed as the most aggressive summer handling tires.
+Trade-offs: It may not feel as razor-sharp on initial turn-in as the most aggressive summer tires, but it is easier to live with every day.

 Continental ExtremeContact Sport 02 tire shown with “3” ranking graphic